 - Try paying yourself first.
 The idea is to build up your savings by treating them as if they were a bill.
 Try paying a set amount of money into a separate bank account each month, ideally using a standing order.

-- Consider opening a help-to-buy ISA or lifetime ISA.
-For every £250 you pay into a help-to-buy ISA, the government will add £50, up to a maximum of £3,000.
-Or, you can save up to £4,000 a year in a lifetime ISA and the government will top it up by £1,000 a year.
+- Consider opening a lifetime ISA.
+You can save up to £4,000 a year in a lifetime ISA and the government will top it up by £1,000 a year.

 - If you’re finding it hard to save enough, you could take a look at a government scheme called Help to Buy.
 If you qualify, the government will lend you up to 20% of the cost of a new build property, interest-free for five years.